knative/serving/docs/setting-up-a-docker-registry.md

     export DOCKER_REPO_OVERRIDE='us.gcr.io/<your-project-id>'
     ```

-    (Or maybe a different region instead of 'us' if you didn't pick a 'us'
+    (You may need to use a different region than 'us' if you didn't pick a 'us'
     Google Cloud region.)

 1. You may need to run `bazel clean` after updating your `DOCKER_REPO_OVERRIDE`